eMahtab/spring-projects/spring-core/error-handling/README.md

 In the ProductController below, we added methods to handle error scenarios e.g. when product with given id is not found in GET/DELETE/PATCH operation, also when
 To handle other error scenarios e.g. error while deleting or patching a product,

+Note that we are throwing application specific exceptions, e.g. ProductNotFoundException, MissingRequiredFieldException, ProductPatchException and ProductDeleteException.

 ```java
 @RestController
 @RequestMapping("/api/v1/products")